by Annie Laird, a Leaky

 “Since our company started Diono has worked to solve the real everyday worries and hassles parents face.
 Our first product idea was born from a family discussion on a documentary demonstrating the consequences of improperly secured car seats in collisions.
 Within the year family members had created a prototype (…)” – from the Diono website

-We are thrilled that Diono, a company with a history of valuing people, family, safety, and innovation, has joined The Leaky Boob community.
+We are thrilled that Diono, a company with a history of valuing people, family, safety, and innovation, is a part of The Leaky Boob community.
 With their commitment “to providing car seat safety to families everywhere with innovative and advanced travel solutions” their presence here is a great fit.
-One of their CPSTs, Allana, has answered a few questions we had about Diono, car safety, and breastfeeding of course.
-Don’t miss your chance to win the brand new Diono Radian RXT carseat in Heather Grey below the interview in their first exclusive TLB giveaway!
+One of their CPSTs, Allana, is providing her expert advice on carseat safety in a Diono-sponsored Facebook Chat, September 17, 2015, 6:00 PM PST.

 Retail Value: $359.99

 Good luck to everyone!
 Please use the widget below to enter.
 The giveaway is open from September 17, 2015 through September 20, 2015.
 A big thanks to Diono for their support of TLB and all breastfeeding women.
 This giveaway is open to participants in the USA and Canada.

 by Linda Zager